 SEE ALSO: Editorial: Why we need a Rational Standard by The Editor

-Alternative media already plays a crucial role in our South African society – and, indeed, the world.
+This type of media already plays a crucial role in our South African society – and, indeed, the world.
 The constitutional cliché that the media plays a vital role in a democracy was based on the assumption that the media should be a forum for diverse opinions and vibrant discussion, as it is the marketplace of ideas.
-With mainstream media following many created narratives as though this were Hamelin, alternative media is starting to fill this niche.
+With mainstream media following many created narratives as though this were Hamelin, other media is starting to fill this niche.
 Mainstream media in South Africa as a watchdog of the government still often plays its role – but the areas in which mainstream media is lacking, are the places alternative media achieves so much.
 The role of the media (and, in particular, alternative media) is not just to keep the government and its officials in check, but to also keep political narratives true to reality.

 Alternative media challenges the status quo from all sides of the political divide.
-It keeps two fingers on the pulse of our country and many alternative media sources give voice to even the faintest heartbeat.
+It keeps two fingers on the pulse of our country and many media sources give voice to even the faintest heartbeat.
 And it is within these minute heartbeats that we keep freedom of expression alive.